 St. Moritz - Ski Resort and Snow Summary

-The Swiss Ski Resort of St. Moritz is part of the Upper Engadine Area ski area and has direct access to 350km of downhill skiing, with 88 individual pistes, served by 24 ski lifts.
-In addition to the skiing in St. Moritz itself (350km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Upper Engadine Area ski resort.
+The Swiss Ski Resort of St. Moritz is one of the larger Ski Resorts in Switzerland and has direct access to 350km of downhill skiing, with 88 individual pistes, served by 24 ski lifts.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

 St. Moritz Ski Area